-Colby Emergency Response (CER) was founded to provide the Colby College campus with exceptional and reliable emergency medical coverage 24 hours a day during the school term.The service is a volunteer first-responder organization whose goal is to provide optimum patient care utilizing resources both on and off campus.
-CER aims to provide emergency care to patients as well as to transfer care in the most appropriate manner, whether it is to the Garrison-Foster Health Center, Delta Ambulance, Waterville Fire & EMS, or another medical facility.
+Colby Emergency Response (CER) was founded to provide the Colby College campus with exceptional and reliable emergency medical coverage 24-7 during the school term.The service is a volunteer first-responder organization whose goal is to provide optimum patient care utilizing resources both on and off campus.
+CER aims to provide emergency care to patients as well as to transfer care in the most appropriate manner, whether it is to Delta Ambulance, Waterville Fire-Rescue, or another medical facility.
 The organization shall also provide members with opportunities for obtaining continuing education as well as experience in the emergency medical field.
 It is the responsibility of the officers and members to stay up to date with Maine and national EMS protocols and apply them in such a manner that best suits the Colby College campus.

 - Dispatch Delta Ambulance for transport to the emergency room